-Each Class A Unit and each Class B Unit includes a warrant to purchase one share of our common stock at an exercise price of \$[] per share at any time for up to five years after the date of the closing of this offering.
+Each Class A Unit includes a warrant to purchase one share of our common stock at an exercise price of [] per share at any time for up to five years after the date of the closing of this offering.
+Each Class B Unit issued in this offering includes a warrant to purchase a number of shares of common stock equal to [] divided by the Conversion Price at any time for up to five years after the date of the closing of this offering.
 The warrants issued in this offering will be governed by the terms of a global warrant held in book-entry form.
 The holder of a warrant will not be deemed a holder of our underlying common stock until the warrant is exercised, except as set forth in the warrants.